outcrop-solutions/glyphx-sgx/misc/WebPrototype/React/README.md

             }
         }
     );
-    ```

 <h2>IMPLEMENTATION IDEAS FOR STANDALONE VIZS</h2>
     This entirely depends if you want people to be able to select front end filters.
     For both you would need to build a new backend to host it.
     If you want front-end filters/are allowing, then you need a landing page for that selection and you would need to use Aditya's multiple login for same user 'bucket' fix to store the subset databases in to prevent clashes.
     If you don't need front end filters or if there is only one viz then there is only one subset database and there will be no issues with clashes.

-<h2>HOW TO CHANGE THE FUNNEL FOR VIEWER.SYNGLYPHX.COM</h2>
-    <li>In order for AllViewsModal.js (front-end filter selection Modal) to do its magic it requires two pieces of information for any given selection: Name + sdt Path</li>
-    <li>Sample: Global Admissions, C:\ProgramData\SynGlyphX\GlyphEd\Dev\Global Admissions\Global Admissions.sdt</li>
-    <li>The backend call made by AllViewsModal will take care of adjusting the desktop path to work for the ec2 server.</li>
-    <li>These two data elements are set as such within ViewsManager.js: this.setState({ selectionType: type[0], selectionTypeURL: type[1] })</li>
-    <li>Then to display the AllViewsModal all it takes is (the redux action for this is defined at the bottom of ViewsManager.js): this.props.dispatch(editModalDisplay(true))</li>
-    <li>So to change the funnel these two aspects are all that need to remain constant and the rest wil continue to work.</li>

 <h2>IMPORTANT NOTE</h2>
     <li>When pushing a new build/instance of EC-2, make sure that the serve package is set to always serve the index.html file for a Single-Page Application (SPA) to account for server-side routing via BrowserRouter in React-Router-Dom.</li>